tunogya/abandon-website/docs/policies/1-Legal/1-terms-of-use.md

 (g) Mass Filings.
-If, at any time, 30 or more similar demands for arbitration are asserted against AbandonAI or related parties by the same or coordinated counsel or entities (“Mass Filing”), ADR Services will randomly assign sequential numbers to each of the Mass Filings.
-Claims numbered 1-10 will be the “Initial Test Cases” and will proceed to arbitration first.
+If, at any time, 30 or more similar demands for arbitration are asserted against AbandonAI or related parties by the same or coordinated counsel or entities ("Mass Filing"), ADR Services will randomly assign sequential numbers to each of the Mass Filings.
+Claims numbered 1-10 will be the "Initial Test Cases" and will proceed to arbitration first.
 The arbitrators will render a final award for the Initial Test Cases within 120 days of the initial pre-hearing conference, unless the claims are resolved in advance or the parties agree to extend the deadline.
-The parties will then have 90 days (the “Mediation Period”) to resolve the remaining cases in mediation based on the awards from the Initial Test Cases.
+The parties will then have 90 days (the "Mediation Period") to resolve the remaining cases in mediation based on the awards from the Initial Test Cases.
 If the parties are unable to resolve the outstanding claims during this time, the parties may choose to opt out of the arbitration process and proceed in court by providing written notice to the other party within 60 days after the Mediation Period.
 Otherwise, the remaining cases will be arbitrated in their assigned order.